mtab3000/stonks/README.md

     sudo apt-get update
     sudo apt-get upgrade

-then, enable spi and clone this repository using
+then, enable spi and clone this repository and IT8951 using

     sudo raspi-config nonint do_spi 0
     git clone https://github.com/GregDMeyer/IT8951